Pradeepreddy405/Devops_Course_preparation/05_Jenkins/01_Notes.md

 			- Inconsistent builds
 			- frequent failures

-2️.Late Detection of Bugs
+### 2️ Late Detection of Bugs
-		Code was integrated after days or weeks
+   - Code was integrated after days or weeks
-		Bugs were found very late (during QA or production)
+   - Bugs were found very late (during QA or production)

 		Result:
-			Costly bug fixes
+			Costly bug fixes and delayed releases
-			Delayed releases

-3️.No Automated Testing
+### 3️ No Automated Testing
-		Tests were run manually
+   - Tests were run manually
-		Developers often skipped tests due to time pressure
+   - Developers often skipped tests due to time pressure

 		Result:
-			Broken features
-			Low code quality
+			Broken features and low code quality

-4️.Painful Code Integration (Merge Hell)
+### 4️.Painful Code Integration (Merge Hell)
-		Developers worked on branches for a long time Merging code caused conflicts and failures
+   - Developers worked on branches for a long time
+   - Merging code caused conflicts and failures

 		Result:
 			Integration nightmares
 			Unstable main branch

-5️.Manual Deployments
+### 5️ Manual Deployments
-		Deployment steps written in documents or emails Human errors during deployment
+   - Deployment steps written in documents or emails
+   - Human errors during deployment

 		Result:
-			Downtime
-			Rollback issues
+			Downtime and rollback issues

-6️.No Visibility
+### 6️ No Visibility
-		No single place to know:
+   - No single place to know:
-		Build status
+   - Build status
-		Test results
+   - Test results
-		Who broke the build
+   - Who broke the build

 		Result:
 			Blame game
 			Slow troubleshooting

-What is cicd  ?
+### 7 What is cicd  ?
    - CI/CD stands for Continuous Integration and Continuous Delivery (or Continuous Deployment).
    - It is a DevOps practice that automates the process of building, testing, and deploying code whenever developers make changes.

-What is jenkis ?
+### 8 What is jenkis ?
    - Jenkins is an open-source automation tool used to implement CI/CD (Continuous Integration / Continuous Delivery) in DevOps.
    - It is widely used to build, test, and deploy applications automatically whenever code changes happen.

-What Jenkins Solved ?
+### 9 What Jenkins Solved ?

 Jenkins introduced Continuous Integration (CI).